wesimkhld1/rearrange/README.md

 line3

-solve the issue by wesimkhld
+solve the issue by wesimkhld more